Cleveland Browns vs. Chicago Bears NFL Week 3 Odds, Plays and Insights for September 26, 2021

 Bears stats and trends

-- Chicago put together an 8-8-0 record against the spread last year.
+- Chicago won eight games against the spread last year, while failing to cover eight times.

 - The Bears did not cover the spread when an underdog by 7 points or more last season (in two opportunities).